 Karoryfer Lecolds presents a collection of sample libraries.
 We currently have twenty one free downloads available.
-The primary platform we use is the free Plogue sforzando sampler, although all our instruments include all samples as wav files so you can use them in any sampler of your choice.
+The primary platform we use is the free Plogue sforzando sampler, although most of our instruments include all samples as wav files so you can use them in any sampler of your choice.

 Bear Sax: A baritone saxophone made in 1926 by Conn.
 Samples include cross-faded dynamic layers for the sustain notes, plus staccato, subtone and growl articulations and performance noises.
 Additional instruments include the shamanic Bearcussion and powerful Bearborg.

 Meatbass: 434 samples of a 1958 Otto Rubner acoustic double bass including bowed notes, plucked notes plus various muted plucks and percussive noises.
 Arco is five velocity layers with two round robins across four octaves, pizzicato is four velocity layers with four round robins across three octaves, and percussion is eight different sounds with five round robins.
 More folk/pop than classical.
 A large and meaty bassist’s large and meaty bass.

 Karoryfer x bigcat cello: A cello designed to be as flexible as possible, with controllable expressive vibrato and legato controls applied to close-miked samples.
 Sustain, staccato and pizzicato samples are included with up to four velocity layers and four round robins.
 Also with NI Kontakt version.

 String Cyborgs: Part violin family, part machine.
 The three String Cyborgs – Zinc, Blackheart and Ironface – use the processed and looped sounds of bowed strings (cello and double bass) as oscillators, and place them in a synthesizer architecture with unison, detune, filters and even some humanization parameters.
 They are named after the three Roms from Albert Pyun’s movie Omega Doom - vicious, very advanced and even more fashionable killer droids.
 Hide your humans!